open-policy-agent/opa/v1/plugins/logs/README.md

 * `decision_logs.reporting.buffer_type=size`

 As events are logged they are encoded and compressed into a JSON Array before being added to the buffer.
-When an upload is triggered the current buffer is emptied, uploading each JSON Array of events in chunks.
+When an upload is triggered the current buffer is emptied, uploading each JSON Array of events as chunks.
 By default, the buffer is an unlimited size but if `buffer_size_limit_bytes` is configured the oldest events will be dropped.

 Pros: